pboutin/pusher-chat/README.md

 ## This is not a serious project

-It's only a late night test about Pusher, a promising technology that make it possible to notify clients from any language, like PHP in this exemple.
+It's only a late night test about Pusher, a promising technology that makes it possible to notify clients from any language, like PHP in this exemple.

 ## Setup